enzymejs/enzyme/docs/guides/migration-from-2-to-3.md

 ## With `mount`, `.instance()` can be called at any level of the tree

-Enzyme now allows for you to grab the `instance()` of a wrapper at any level of the render tree, not just at the root.
+enzyme now allows for you to grab the `instance()` of a wrapper at any level of the render tree, not just at the root.
 This means that you can `.find(...)` a specific component, then grab its instance and call `.setState(...)` or any other methods on the instance that you'd like.